-- Establish contact with an administrator of the collective dwelling; - Confirm they reached the correct collective dwelling and the address; - Inform the administrator of the upcoming census enumeration; - Gather information about the collective dwelling contact who will be providing the required information; - Determine if administrative records or computer printouts are available.
+- establish contact with an administrator of the collective dwelling; - check to ensure that the collective dwelling is recorded correctly; - confirm they reached the correct collective dwelling and the address: - inform the administrator of the upcoming census enumeration; - gather information about the collective dwelling contact who will be providing the required information: - determine if the administrator prefers to submit administrative records or computer printouts.
 Information you will require are the admission date, and whether each usual resident or employee (including family members) residing in the collective dwelling has a main residence in the municipality.
-This information is required for usual residents only:
+This information is required for usual residents only; and - if administrative records are to be provided, request time for an enumerator to pick up a computer printout.

-- If administrative records are to be provided, request time for an enumerator to pick up a computer printout; - Take notes of any relevant information (i.e., optimal times for enumerator visits, preferred language of communication, how to obtain access to the building, etc.); and schedule a time and date for the enumerator to meet with the designated census contact if possible.
+Take notes of any relevant information (i.e., optimal times for enumerator visits, preferred language of communication, how to obtain access to the building, etc.); and schedule a time and date for the enumerator to meet with the designated census contact.